lukegjpotter/cycling-ireland-events-rest-service/README.md

-#Cycling Ireland Events REST Service
+# Cycling Ireland Events REST Service

 A RESTful Service to deliver the Cycling Events from Cycling Ireland.

 Version 1 is currently in development.

+## Build, Run and Test
+To Build and Run the Application, open a Terminal and use: `/gradlew build && java -jar build/libs/cycling-ireland-events-rest-service-*.jar`

+To Test that the running Application is functional, open a new Terminal tab and use: `curl localhost:8080/roadraces`

+To Stop the Application, in the first Terminal, use `ctrl+C`

-## Version 1 Features
+## Version 1 Planned Features
 Returns the basic information about the Road Races.
 This information will be just showing which race has which categories, e.g. Waller Cup has A+, A1, ..., Womens.